wasimbaig/espcap/README.md

 ## Packet Indexing

 When indexing packet captures into Elasticsearch, an new index is created for each day.
 The index naming format is <i>packets-yyyy-mm-dd</i>.
 The date is UTC derived from the packet sniff timestamp obtained from pyshark either for live captures or the sniff timestamp read from pcap files.
-Each index has two types, one for live capture
+Each index has two types, one for live capture <tt>pcap_live</tt> and file capture <tt>pcap_file</tt>.
-<tt>pcap_live</tt> and file capture <tt>pcap_file</tt>.
-Both types are dynamically mapped by
+Both types are dynamically mapped by Elasticsearch with exception of the date fields for either
-Elasticsearch with exception of the date fields for either <tt>pcap_file</tt> or <tt>pcap_live</tt>
+<tt>pcap_file</tt> or <tt>pcap_live</tt> types which are mapped as Elasticsearch date fields if
-types which are mapped as Elasticsearch date fields if you run the templates.sh script before indexing an packet data.
+you run the templates.sh script before indexing an packet data.

-Index IDs are automatically assigned by Elasticsearch
+Index IDs are automatically assigned by Elasticsearch.

 ### pcap_file type fields